inr-kit/McCad-Salome-Source/README.md

 **************************************************************************************

 It is not necessary to compile McCad in order to use it, because we provided also precompiled McCad binaries.
-You can find them in  repository "McCad-Salome-Binaries".
+You can find them in  repository [McCad-Salome-Binaries](https://github.com/inr-kit/McCad-Salome-Binaries).
 Compile it only if you cannot find precompiled McCad binaries, or you are going to change the source code.

 This release is tested under Salome_7.4.0.
 Using other Salome version is not guarantee to work, and might cause error during this process.